Glenn Close: Reception, acting style, and legacy

 However, Close is consistently praised for her roles as the villain or antagonist in her performances.
 Her character in Fatal Attraction was ranked number 7 on AFI's 100 years...100 heroes and villains list.
 Regarding her role in the series Damages, The New York Times remarked, "There is no actor dead or alive as scary as a smiling Glenn Close."
 Journalist Christopher Hooton also praised her, saying, "Christopher Walken, Glenn Close, Al Pacino, and many others have a surprising danger in them.
 They're a little scary to be around, because you feel they might jump you or blow up at you at any time.
 They are ticking time bombs."
 Film historian Cari Beauchamp has stated, "When you look at the top 10 actresses of the past 80 years, since sound came in, first you have Bette Davis, Katharine Hepburn and Meryl Streep – but I think Glenn Close is definitely in that list.
 It's a combination of her guts, in the roles she chooses, and her perseverance.
 We're talking about 30 years of nominated performances."

 On January 12, 2009, Close was honored with a star on the Hollywood Walk of Fame at 7000 Hollywood Boulevard, in front of the Roosevelt Hotel.
 As of 2018, films featuring Close have grossed over $1.3 billion in North America.
 She is also regarded as a gay icon, after having played numerous campy roles on screen and stage.
 She was named one of the most influential people in the world by Time magazine in 2019.

 In 1989, Close was the commencement speaker at William & Mary and received an honorary doctor of arts degree.
 In 2023, she returned to the college to serve as the grand marshal of their annual homecoming event.
 She also helped dedicate William & Mary's newly renovated Phi Beta Kappa Memorial Hall, whose main stage theater was named the Glenn Close Theatre in her honor.
+It was announced in 2026 that she was selected to receive the Academy Honorary Award for Lifetime Achievement.